Walter Gargano

-Walter Alejandro Gargano Guevara ([ˈwalteɾ ɣaɾˈɣano]; born 23 July 1984) is a Uruguayan footballer who plays as a defensive midfielder for Peñarol.
+Walter Alejandro Gargano Guevara ([ˈwalteɾ ɣaɾˈɣano]; born 23 July 1984) is a Uruguayan former footballer who played as a defensive midfielder.

 Club career

 Youth career

-Gargano started playing football at age of three and joined the now defunct youth club Centella in Paysandú.
+Gargano started playing football aged three and joined the now defunct youth club Centella in Paysandú.
 In the youth club, he was in the midfield position.
 While in the youth, Gargano played against his future club Danubio, where he was soon discovered by the club and joined them.

 Danubio

-Gargano started his professional career with Danubio in 2003 and made his league debut at age of nineteen.
+Gargano started his professional career with Danubio in 2003 and made his league debut aged 19.
 He won two national titles with Danubio (2004 (which was his first season winning it) and 2006–07).
 He made 102 appearances and scored three times and was a regular player in the first team.